 With that, we have set the interval to twelve hours.
 Unless you keep the post edit page open for twelve hours, auto-save won’t work.

 However, I don’t recommend doing this.
-For me, auto-saves had come to the rescue many a times during network and power outages.
+For me, auto-saves had come to the rescue many a time during network and power outages.
 It had helped to recover the edits I couldn’t save.
 Moreover, there is only one version of auto-save stored in the database at a time.
 So, unlike other revisions, it won’t be an issue.

 Results & Conclusion